 PWCS provides the required concussion education through our student-athlete education.

-PWCS is committed to ensuring that students participating in school-sponsored activities who sustain concussions are properly diagnosed, given adequate time to heal, and are comprehensively supported until they are symptom-free.
+PWCS is committed to ensuring that students participating in school-sponsored activities who sustain concussions are properly diagnosed, given adequate time to heal, and comprehensively supported until they are symptom-free.
 View Regulation 759-1 for more information.

 PWCS has established a Return to Sport protocol for all students who have received a concussion or brain trauma injury.
 The student-athlete shall be removed from play until asymptomatic and neurocognitive testing has been successfully completed.
 Once the athlete is both physically and cognitively asymptomatic, they can begin a progressive Return to Sport protocol before returning to practice and full contact play.

 To support safe participation, PWCS does not support the use of energy drinks by athletes.
 Student-athletes are prohibited from the use of energy drinks for any reason, especially for the purpose of rehydration before or after exercise.
-Fluid replacement drinks, or drinks used to replenish body fluid after exercise, are defined as drinks that replace energy and electrolytes to assist the body in recovering from exercise.
+Fluid replacement drinks, or drinks used to replenish body fluids after exercise, are defined as drinks that replace energy and electrolytes to assist the body in recovering from exercise.
 Fluid replacement drinks are not considered energy drinks.
 Some common examples of fluid replacement drinks are Gatorade and Powerade.

 The penalty for violation of this rule will be established by the athletic department at each school.